 The need to properly assess small area estimators is a high priority for those making inferences and management decisions with forest inventory data.
-SAE methods promise precise estimates in contained geographic and temporal region, but merely fitting a small area model is insufficient to making well-informed inferences.
-We presented KBAABB to help adequately assess SAE methods.
+SAE methods promise precise estimates in constrained geographic and temporal regions, but merely fitting a small area model is insufficient to making well-informed inferences.
+We presented KBAABB to help empirically assess SAE methods.
 We find KBAABB to be well-suited for assessing estimators on forest inventory data in our case study, but KBAABB is suitable more generally when we have rich and complete auxiliary data for the entire population of interest.
 Of course, not all surveys have unit-level auxiliary data for the entire population of interest; but when they do, we argue that KBAABB's artificial populations are realistic, fine-grained, and not biased in favor of any particular SAE model, making KBAABB appropriate for ``satisfactory extrapolation'' from simulation studies to SAE estimator performance for the case at hand.

 One direction for future work is nonresponse.
 FIA surveys do experience some nonresponse (for instance, land owners may not admit a survey field crew, or weather conditions may make it impossible to visit a survey plot on schedule), though less than a typical demographic survey and this nonresponse is usually treated as missing at random (MAR) within a given population \citep{bechtold2005enhanced}.
 So far, in generating and sampling from our artificial populations, we have assumed that nonresponse was missing completely at random (MCAR) and ignorable.
 However, in demographic applications we typically take extra care to ensure that imputation is used appropriately given the posited nonresponse mechanism, which is often MAR or missing not at random (MNAR) rather than MCAR.
+It should be possible to add a simulated non-response stage after KBAABB's sampling stage, to mimic any non-response behavior seen in the real survey.
 Appropriate use of KBAABB for generating artificial populations when the survey data had non-MCAR nonresponse is an open question.